 Gone in 60 Seconds (1974) – The original version is the one to watch.
 The movie is horrible, and the acting is even worse, but the car chases make it worthwhile.
 The car chase is over 40 minutes, and still ranks as the longest in movie history.
 If you are a fan of cars from the 60’s and 70’s, then you will love this…especially the chase scene performed inside a Cadillac dealership.
 Check out the original Eleanor in clip one below, then follow the YouTube links to clips 2 through 5.

 Ronin – There are a few chase scenes in this movie, and each one is fantastic.
 The driving is done on the streets of Paris, and in the tunnels, and the action is in real time.
-From start to finish the BMW vs. Peugeot scenes are pretty scary, and the Audi S8 vs. Mercedes 450SL on the back roads in France comes in a close second.
+From start to finish the BMW vs. Peugeot scenes are pretty scary, which is why I posted it below.
+Also great is the Audi S8 vs. Mercedes 450SL on the back roads in France, which can be found at this link.